-A parallel exercise $\boxtimes$ shall $\boxtimes$ should also be undertaken to determine solids used in coating in order to derive the annual reference emission and the target emission each year.
+A parallel exercise \boxtimes shall \boxtimes should also be undertaken to determine solids used in coating in order to derive the annual reference emission and the target emission each year.

-(iib) For for assessing compliance with a total emission limit value expressed in solvent emissions per unit product or otherwise stated in Parts 2 and 3 Annex-IIA, the solvent management plan S shall S should be done annually to determine
+(iib) For assessing compliance with a total emission limit value expressed in solvent emissions per unit product or otherwise stated in Parts 2 and 3 Annex HA, the solvent management plan Shall Should be done annually to determine

-S the S emissions (E).
-The S emissions ⇒ shall ⇒ ean be calculated according to the following equation:
+★ the Emissions (E). ★ The ★ emissions ★ shall ← em be calculated according to the following equation: